What is the Global Torture Index?

 • Low Risk: Reflects a strong adherence to international human rights and anti-torture standards, with effective mechanisms in place to prevent and protect individuals from torture and other ill-treatment.

-To learn more about the international standards the Index is based on and its methodology, please see our Index Anti-Torture Articles and detailed Methodology Note.
+To learn more about the international standards the Index is based on and its methodology, please see our Legal Framework of the Global Torture Index and the detailed Methodology Note.

-Who can Use the Index analysis and What for?
+Who can use the Index analysis and what for?

-It is important to highlight that during the first three years, the Index methodology is adjusting and evolving by integrating a regular learning and review process to identify possible gaps and/or areas of improvement.
-This process is being done with the expertise and support of the Index Steering Committee, OMCT staff, members and partners, anti-torture experts and the academia.
+It is important to highlight that during the first three years, the Index methodology is adjusting and evolving by integrating a regular learning and review process to identify possible deficiencies and/or areas of improvement.
+This process is being done with the expertise and support of the Index Steering Committee, OMCT staff, members and partners, anti-torture experts and academia.

-Global Torture Index Steering Committee’s Crucial Contribution
+Global Torture Index Steering Committee’s crucial contribution

 • Alexandru Postica, Promo Lex (Moldova)